mathworks/arrow/matlab/README.md

 | `cell`            | `ListArray`      |
 | `table`           | `StructArray`    |

+## Example

+The [example](example/) directory contains examples which illustrate how to use the MATLAB interface.

 ## Prerequisites

 To build the MATLAB Interface to Apache Arrow from source, the following software must be installed on the target machine: